TimothyADavis/DeuteriumIMF/README.md

 # DeuteriumIMF
-Data and scripts related to the paper "Stellar initial mass function variation in massive early-type galaxies: the potential role of the deuterium abundance"
+Data and scripts related to the paper "Stellar initial mass function variation in massive early-type galaxies: the potential role of the deuterium abundance" will be included here on acceptance.